 ‘It’s normal’: Daniel Craig says gay relationship in Knives Out ‘reflects my life’

-Daniel Craig says his character’s gay relationship in Glass Onion “reflects my life”.
+Daniel Craig has talked about the recent confirmation that his Glass Onion character is gay, saying “it’s normal.
+But we don’t make a song and dance out of it”.

-The actor reprises his role as Benoit Blanc in the Knives Out sequel, which was released in cinemas in November and will arrive on Netflix later this month.
+The actor reprises his role as master detective Benoit Blanc in the Knives Out sequel, which was released in cinemas in November and will arrive on Netflix later this month.

 Blanc’s sexuality was the point of much speculation given that the film features a particular scene that suggests Blanc is living with a man.
 Director Rian Johnson has since confirmed the character is queer.